dxiai/styleguide/alerts.md

 # Buttons

 We use buttons to highlight important links, such as pointers to subchapters.
+For buttons and alerts we have a smal compatibility layer for bulma so we can use bootstrap classes.
+This makes it easier to load the same markdown in moodle.

-Moodle uses fontawesome 4.
+Moodle uses fontawesome 4 and we should use these icons.

-<p class="btn btn-primary"><i class="fa fa-file-o"></i> This should be a button</p>
+<p class="btn btn-primary"><i class="fa fa-file-o"></i> This is a button</p>

-Out theme uses fontawesome 5 or 6.
+The initial theme uses fontawesome 5, but we switched it back to 4 to be as compatible to our moodle theme as possible.

-<p class="button is-primary"><i class="fa fa-file"></i> This should be a button</p>
+<p class="button is-primary"><i class="fa fa-file"></i> This is another button</p>

 We can have special Buttons directly in markdown as shown below.
 It is important to remember that **Moodle** does not allow such trickery.
 Thus, we can use only the above strategy for course material.
+The following example will only work on dxi.ai webpages.

 ```markdown
 [<i class="fa fa-home"/> Back to Home](https://www.dxi.ai/tmppages/){: .btn.btn-success}